-Up to 10 organizations will be awarded contracts for the 2024-2025 state fiscal year (July 1, 2024 - June 30, 2025).
+Up to 10 organizations will be awarded contracts for the 2025-2026 state fiscal year (July 1, 2025 - June 30, 2026).
 Up to five currently funded organizations will continue for the next year.
-Approximately five new organizations will be awarded contracts for the 2024-2025 state fiscal year.
-The new organizations in good standing during the 2024-2025 state fiscal year will be eligible for an additional year of funding for the 2025-2026 state fiscal year.
+Up to five new organizations will be awarded contracts for the 2025-2026 state fiscal year.
+The new organizations in good standing during the 2025-2026 state fiscal year will be eligible for an additional year of funding for the 2026-2027 state fiscal year.

-Host Organizations Will Receive
+Host Organizations Will Receive:

-- 1. Expert coaching and technical assistance: PS-WA will provide perinatal mental health expertise and consultation to funded host organizations for the duration of the contract.
-This includes support and coaching on Task Force meeting development including agenda setting, goal setting, and thinking systemically about perinatal mental health.
+- Expert coaching and technical assistance: PS-WA will provide perinatal mental health expertise and consultation to funded host organizations for the duration of the contract.
+This includes support and coaching on Task Force meeting development, including agenda setting, goal setting, and thinking systemically about perinatal mental health.
 PS-WA will also support Task Forces in providing a one-day training in the communities.
 Additionally, clinical and technical support will be provided for the direct service components of this project.
 This includes providing regular meetings for support group leaders and 1:1 parent support providers, as well as support with data collection and reporting. - 2.
 Training opportunities: Funded communities will receive training in Group Peer Support facilitator training, 1:1 Parent Support Training, and opportunities to attend the two-day PS-WA-provided perinatal mental health foundations trainings as well as PS-WA hosted webinars.
-These trainings will be offered without any registration fees for funded communities.
+These trainings will be offered free of charge for funded communities.
 Host organizations will be responsible for any travel costs for these trainings and any costs related to optional supplemental materials.
-In addition, PS-WA will work with funded communities to provide a one-day training for your specific community.
-The one-day training should be open to your whole community, not just those Task Force members.
+In addition, PS-WA will work with funded communities to provide a one-day training for each funded community.
+The one-day training should be open to the whole community, not just Task Force members.
 These trainings will include all materials and meeting day light refreshments.
-Successful applicants will be responsible for all
+Successful applicants will be responsible for all other hosting responsibilities; this includes securing a location, if held in-person, meals (if appropriate), and inviting attendees.
+Costs associated with these hosting duties may be paid for using this funding.

-- other hosting responsibilities, this includes securing a location, if held in-person, meals (if appropriate), and inviting attendees.
-Costs associated with these hosting duties may be paid for using this funding. - Peer Connections: DCYF and PS-WA will facilitate connections among all funded communities for peer support and advice.
+3. Peer Connections: DCYF and PS-WA will facilitate connections among all funded communities for peer support and advice.
 Regular opportunities will be offered for organizations to share their unique successes and ask for advice in overcoming obstacles from others who may have similar experiences.